Rolling Window Limit Recalibration for SPC Automation

 Deploying rolling limit recalibration in production requires orchestration beyond isolated scripts.
 The calculation function must be integrated into scheduled pipelines that handle data ingestion, validation, and visualization.

-Airflow scheduling and fallback routing.
-Automate chart updates using Apache Airflow DAGs.
-Implement a fallback mechanism that triggers a static baseline calculation or alerts a quality engineer if the rolling window fails to converge due to sensor dropouts or pipeline latency.
-Use Airflow's on_failure_callback to route exceptions to Slack or PagerDuty.
+Scheduling and fallback routing.
+Automate chart updates with a scheduler such as Apache Airflow.
+Implement a fallback that triggers a static baseline calculation or alerts a quality engineer if the rolling window fails to converge because of sensor dropouts or pipeline latency.
+Route those exceptions to Slack or PagerDuty through an on_failure_callback.
+Where the failure is upstream data loss, recover it with the sensor-dropout handling described in handling sensor dropouts in continuous manufacturing streams before the window sees a run of NaNs.

 Dynamic visualization.
-Once limits are computed, pipe the output DataFrame directly into dynamic Plotly control chart rendering modules.
-Plotly's Scatter and Line traces can overlay rolling UCL/LCL bands with interactive hover tooltips, enabling operators to inspect limit drift in real time.
+Once limits are computed, pipe the output DataFrame directly into the dynamic Plotly control chart rendering layer.
+Plotly Scatter traces overlay the rolling UCL/LCL bands with interactive hover tooltips, letting operators inspect limit drift in real time.

-Validation and boundary checks.
-Before publishing updated limits to the MES or SCADA system, validate that UCL > LCL everywhere (a collapsed window from excessive NaN clustering violates this).
-Compare the new rolling sigma against historical process capability (Cp/Cpk) to flag sudden variance inflation that may indicate sensor degradation rather than a true process change.
+Change control at the boundary.
+Before publishing updated limits to the MES or SCADA system, compare the new rolling sigma against historical process capability to flag sudden variance inflation that signals sensor degradation rather than a true process change, and require a formal engineering change order for any change to the window parameters themselves.

 Implementation Checklist for Quality Engineers